-Leah had an arthrodesis which means the end of bone cartilage was removed and the two ends of bone are pushed together and fixed to heal as if the bone had been broken.
-End to end bone knits well, becomes solid and is good to walk on.
-The key points to be aware of is that patients who kneel for an occupation are unable to perform as well.
+Leah had an arthrodesis which means cartilage was removed from the ends of each bone making up the joint and the two ends pushed together, then fixed as if the bone had been broken.
+End-to-end bone knits well and becomes solid without affecting walk-on.
+The key point to be aware of is that patients who kneel for their occupation are unable to perform as well.
 Sometimes the metal fixation, shown as a plate, may need to be removed later.
-This does not affect the result unless the bone bonding fails.
+This does not affect the result unless the bone-bonding fails.

 A new joint surface spacer was given to Tom and Rachel, where the cartilage was heavily damaged.
-The spacer was made from a medical grade silicone material (illustrated).
-A standard information sheet from Hereford Podiatry is available.
-Joints can be made from other materials including high density plastic, metal and less popular ceramic material.
+The spacer was made from a medical-grade silicone material (illustrated).
+A standard information sheet from Hereford Podiatry (NSH) is available.
+Joints can be made from other materials including high-density plastic, metal and less popular ceramic materials.
 A cap or plug can also be inserted into defective cartilage areas to resurface the joint.
 This technique is gaining popularity.
 Another replacement technique includes grafting cartilage into different sites to generate normal cartilage growth.
 This has been popular in knee arthrosis and continues to develop.

 What was the outcome?